What Types of Brake Systems Does My Car Have?

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to ValleyPro Autohouse in Kelowna today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Maintenance Service, or Preventive Maintenance Services.

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Okanagan Valley, West Kelowna, British Columbia, Winfield, British Columbia, Toovey Heights, British Columbia, or the surrounding areas, you can bring your car to ValleyPro Autohouse.
 Since 2014, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Buick's rotors, your Cadillac's fluid, your Chevrolet's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At ValleyPro Autohouse in Kelowna, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At ValleyPro Autohouse in Kelowna, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the V1X 7T5 area or nearby, you can give us a call or schedule an appointment with us online - ValleyPro Autohouse - Professional Auto Repair in Kelowna.